 Mobile Development Frameworks:

 There are 100s of Android development frameworks that can save you a huge chunk of time and make it easier to build basic Android apps.

 1. Android Development Community – 45,000+ members on Google+ that covers the latest stuff for Android 4.4 KitKat and some for Android 5 Lollipop.

 2. #AndroidDev Weekly – One curated e-mail each week for Android developers.

 4. The Busy Coder’s Guide to Android Development – One of the best Android development books.

-The great image of the Android mascot at the top is from JD Hancock.
-I hope you’ve found these DIY Resources for learning Android App Development useful.
+I hope you’ve found these education resources for learning Android App Development useful.
 Good luck!